VerifiableFL: Verifiable Claims for Federated Learning using Exclaves: Exclaves

+For other TEE technologies, achieving ``secret-free'' attestation would require the removal of privileged software components, such as a security monitor~(SM), from the runtime attestation process.
+For example, the Keystone TEE~\cite{keystone} would need integration with a secure hardware signer (\eg HSM/TPM~\cite{tpm}), and its SM would become an untrusted proxy for attestation requests to that hardware signer.
+Compared to other TEEs, AMD SEV-SNP already provides hardware-signed runtime proofs by the PSP, which matches an exclave's requirements.

-Note that we are unable to prototype this change in AMD SEV-SNP because AMD does not permit the PSP to load modified firmware.
-In~\S\ref{sec:impl:attestation}, we describe our exclave implementation on unmodified AMD~SEV-SNP hardware that instead emulates the modified attestation path using a virtual TPM as a stand-in for the PSP's attestation functionality.
+Since we are unable to modify the proprietary firmware in AMD SEV-SNP to implement the above change to key sharing, we emulate equivalent signing functionality for exclave attestation.
+As we describe in~\S\ref{sec:impl:attestation}, our exclave implementation on unmodified AMD~SEV-SNP hardware emulates the modified attestation approach using a \emph{virtual TPM} as a stand-in for the PSP's attestation functionality with comparable performance.